elinscott/cv/modules/skills.typ

 )

 == Supervision and mentoring
-I am currently co-supervising Marija Stojkovic (PhD; EPFL; 2021 - present).
+I am currently co-supervising Marija Stojkovic (PhD; EPFL; 2021--present).

-I supervised Yannick Schubert (Masters; ETHZ; 2021-22).
+I supervised Yannick Schubert (Masters; ETHZ; 2021--22).
 He said that "thanks to (Edward's) good choice of topics and guidance... achieving good results felt easy.
 Working with (Edward) was very motivating and a perfect start to a scientific career."
-One paper has resulted from this work (with a second under review).
+Two papers resulted from this work.

 While not formally being their supervisor, I also helped...
 - F. Haddadi (PhD; EPFL) with DFT+_U_+_J_ calculations; a paper resulted from this work.